tpugliese/idme_takehome/README.md

 ## Overview

 The given assignment was sent in a PDF with three sample tables and five long-form questions about a fictional company, DogDB.
 To thoroughly and professionally answer these questions, I strove to create an accessible and visible response with a Github Repo.
-This has the benfeit of a polished and informative platform where answers can be displayed with technical or explanitory responses.
+This has the benefit of a polished and informative platform where answers can be displayed with technical or explanitory responses.

 ## Assignment Response